 Admin on a Monday?
 Calling all your leads on Tuesday?
 Spend Wednesday in meeting with potential collaborators and on Thursday you’re planning your next big campaign.
-By the time Friday comes you’re exhausted and looking forward to the weekend.
-You can chill out and maybe you’re going for a #burgerFriday.
-Besides, no one answers the phone on Friday and you’re not going to seal and deal – pencil it in for Monday morning admin.
-So what do you do as a creative and innovative marketer on your dragging Friday afternoon at work?
-Jump on Twitter or Facebook.
-Start blurring the lines between work and pleasure and market the company in a new way without spending any of your recession-inhibited marketing budget.
+By the time Friday (or ‘Friyay’) comes round you’re exhausted and looking forward to the weekend.
+You can chill out, plan the weekend or even next week if you’re feeling particularly productive.
+Besides, no one answers the phone on Friday and you’re not going to seal and deal – pencil it in for Monday morning admin!

 One problem.
 Did you know that Friday afternoons, specifically between 3pm and 5pm are the quietest times on social media during waking hours!
 What a complete waste of time.
 Unless you’re using a great scheduling tool to schedule your posts for when your customers are actually online, you might as well just draw a promotional poster and stick it to the window.
-This is of course, if what you’re actually posting is good stuff!
+This is, of course, if what you’re actually posting is compelling content.
 If not, you might as well draw your poster and stick it in the shredder.
+But this is an entirely separate blog post.

 All is not lost.
 You have three solutions.